 I don’t aspire to be a luxury traveler.
 I’m happy to travel with my family within a conservative budget, flying in economy class and staying at clean, comfortable, mid-range hotels.
 Actually, since we started traveling with our children, more often than not we have chosen to stay in self-catered rentals which have spanned the luxury spectrum.
 The few times we were able or were treated to truly luxurious accommodations, I found myself in a conundrum: I did not want to leave the property to go and, you know, travel.
 When I travel, whether it’s close to home or in faraway countries, my objective is to have authentic, meaningful experiences; my travel style is defined by immersing myself in the local culture as much as possible.
 But it’s a challenge when staying someplace that tempts me with glorious amenities, unrivaled comfort, the hottest gadgets and technology, soothing surroundings, or sweeping panoramic vistas.

-At no point in my years of travel was I tempted to not leave my hotel at all than when we were guests at The Istanbul EDITION, where my husband and I celebrated our ten-year wedding anniversary.
+At no point in my years of travel was I tempted to not leave my hotel at all than when we were guests at The Istanbul EDITION (now known as Hotel Levent Istanbul), where my husband and I celebrated our ten-year wedding anniversary.
 After a long day (or was it two?) of travel from Chicago to Istanbul, and then a harrowing, almost three-hour taxi ride to the hotel from the airport, arriving at our room at the EDITION was like walking through the gates of heaven.
 Our deluxe room featured rosewood and soaped oak wood decor, which was offset by the bright, oversize, glass-enclosed bathroom.
 A sectional couch positioned in front of the wall-to-wall windows provided a quiet view of the busy Buyukdere Caddesi below.
 Immediately, I felt relaxed and just wanted to fall into the huge, custom design platform bed with its luxury linens and down comforter and pillows.
 Before my husband and I passed out that first night, we drew the room-darkening curtains and turned off all the lights, using the panels of electronic controls on either side of the bed.
 Twelve hours later, we woke up, refreshed and ready to take on Istanbul…. except we didn’t want to leave our room.
 Here we were, in one of the most beautiful and historically significant cities in the world, and it was a struggle to actually walk out of the hotel.
 And this was before we discovered the 20,000 square foot, three-floor spa.
 Never had I witnessed such opulence and luxury, which came in the form of a vitality pool; sauna; polar room; steam room; and the biggest, most comfortable lounge chairs I have ever planted my behind on.
 Yet, Hagia Sophia and the Bosphorus River were waiting for us.
 It was difficult to eventually leave all that luxury behind and experience Istanbul.
 Very, very difficult.

 Thanks to a couple of online contests, I had collected certificates for three free nights at any Omni Hotels property.
 As a family, we looked at all of our options, factored in logistics like taking days off work and travel time, and decided on the Omni Bedford Springs Resort and Spa in Bedford, Pennsylvania.
 Dating back to the 1700s, the original hotel is designated a National Historic Landmark, and it is stunning.
 The property underwent a multi-million dollar renovation in 2007, which preserved the charm and integrity of the hotel while implementing facets of technology and modern design to provide an appealing mix of history and luxury.
 Furthermore, the property itself spans 2,200 acres in the Cumberland Valley of south-central Pennsylvania, so the grounds are gorgeous.
 Our room itself was comfortable and well-appointed, but it was the other features of the property that made me think I wanted to live there: the Roman-inspired indoor pool, still fed by natural hot springs, and attached to a two-story solarium; the grandiose lobby where complimentary tea, snacks, and sweets are served every afternoon; and the expansive veranda, lined with oversize rocking chairs, with pleasant views of the green, rolling hills.
 I wanted to never leave.
 The good news is that, for the duration of our stay, we did not need to leave the grounds.
 There are five restaurants on site, a top-ranked spa, and enough activities to keep the whole family going for days.
 Again, I had to deal with some internal conflict.
 I adore small-town America and wanted to leave the resort to spend some time in nearby Bedford, but I could not tear myself away from the beauty, peace, and luxury of Omni Bedford Springs Resort.